Contributing to pytest-django¶

 Your coverage report is now ready in the

-Travis is used to automatically run all tests against all supported versions of Python, Django and different database backends.
+GitHub Actions is used to automatically run all tests against all supported versions of Python, Django and different database backends.

 Perhaps considered “boring” by hard-core coders, documentation is sometimes even more important than code!
 This is what brings fresh blood to a project, and serves as a reference for oldtimers.
 On top of this, documentation is the one area where less technical people can help most - you just need to write a semi-decent English.
 People need to understand you.
 We don’t care about style or correctness.